franq/blanket/docs/options.md

   b. relativepath:  Set to true to report files relative to the root of the project

   c. basepath:  Set to a string to remove part of the absolute path that is reported

+## use-babel

+  This option is only available in node. this will instrument the transcompiled javascript from babel.